 Global / 2007

-Benefit: These wise women believe “the teachings of our ancestors will light our way through an uncertain future.”
-The Tribal Trust helped to cover the cost of convening the International Council of Thirteen Indigenous Grandmothers and offering honoraria to the Grandmothers for their service and attendance.
+These wise women believe “the teachings of our ancestors will light our way through an uncertain future.”
+The Tribal Trust partnered with Wisdom Speaks Org in a cultural preservation initiative to spread the message of the “Thirteen Grandmothers."
+TTF helped to cover the cost of convening the International Council of Thirteen Indigenous Grandmothers and offering honoraria to the Grandmothers for their service and attendance.

 Native American Student Financial Literacy Program

-Santa Barbara, California USA / 2007
+Santa Barbara, CA / 2007

 The Tribal Trust Foundation in partnership with the American Indian Cultural Services Equal Opportunity Program (EOP) at the University of California Santa Barbara (UCSB) and the Bank of Santa Barbara provided expertise and support to the students in a workshop where students learned fundamentals of money management.